 “Yes,” the teacher said, wiping away her tears.
 “I’ve just never seen my students this engaged before.”

 While most of the teachers attending the Astronaut Training Experience® (ATX) STEM Academy with their classes are not moved to tears, they agree: this program gets their students excited about science and math!
 Launched in late 2018, the ATX STEM Academy is a free outreach to Title I schools in Brevard, Seminole, Orange, Volusia and Osceola counties.
-Students and their teachers are bused from their school to the visitor complex, where they participate in activities that may include a simulated flight to Mars, hands-on experiences in the Mars Base 1 robotics and botany labs, spacewalk training, Science on a Sphere and so much more.
+Students and their teachers are bused from their school to the visitor complex, where they participate in activities that may include a simulated flight to Mars, hands-on experiences in the Mars Base 1 robotics and botany labs, spacewalk training and so much more.
 Each itinerary is customized to the school’s needs.

 For schools that are farther away, a distance learning program is offered instead.
 Kennedy Online Outreach & Learning (KOOL) uses web-based video conferences to connect each classroom to an instructor at the visitor complex for a hands-on STEM lesson.
 Some topics include microgravity waste management (answering the question “How do astronauts go to the bathroom in space?”), Newton’s laws of motion, Moon phases and luminescence.